SJ23 Tech Tip A01, (Updated 2024-10-31) Bob Schimmel, Betsy Schultz & Randy Cook

 In 2010 I temporarily installed two yellow fiberglass bicycle whips aft of the tandem axle.
 This was in lieu of the guide posts that I couldn't buy.
 The whips were installed at a slight outward angle to create a 1" air gap at the toe rail.
 The yellow whips were very visible as the trailer was backed down the ramp.
 Now I had a good guide again to center the hull over the trailer.
 I left the whips full length for visibility and tucked the tops under the life line so they didn't beat against the hull on the highway.
 I used this temporary system for about 5 years.
 It was better than nothing and continued my search for guide posts that could control the hull.
 Read on.

-In 2016 a local marine dealer had a sale on a good pair of 4' long heavy duty guide posts.
-Each guide post consists of a galvanized rail clamp, a galvanized steel elbow and an orange capped PVC extension tube.
+Each heavy duty guide post consists of a galvanized steel elbow, a galvanized rail clamp, and an orange capped 4' long PVC extension tube.
 I clamped these to the (3x4)" rails on Panache's trailer where they fit very secure to the frame.
-The vertical angle of the elbow was adjusted to be parallel to the SJ23 hull (about 100 outward).
+The angle of the upright portion of the elbow was adjusted to be parallel to the SJ23 hull (about 100 outward).
 It was a bit of a challenge to bend them to the correct angle until;... see those trees?
 Two of them are the correct diameter and spacing to make a nifty pipe bender using a 6' snipe for leverage!
-I opted to mount the clamps on top of the rails since I block up the trailer with wood cribs for winter storage.
+I opted to mount the clamps on top of the rails, leaving the bottom clear.
+This is because I block up the trailer frame with wood cribs for winter storage.

 You should understand that the ramp I haul out on is not the most ideal for a keel sailboat.
 I usually haul out in late Fall when the temperature is between 5C and 10C.
 There is little ramp traffic then, which is very nice!
 Going in the water to solve a problem at that temperature is not an option so the system has to work.
 I don't have antifreeze flowing through my veins despite what some cartoonists will have you believe about Canadians!